klustria/helidon-mp-ocivault-unittest/Practices.md

     3. The test will begin execution and all test results should be successful once completed.

 ## Miscellaneous
 The distribution [helidon-mp-oci-unittest-complete.zip](helidon-mp-oci-unittest-complete.zip) contains the complete project setup that has the application source code and includes the full unit test.
-Used this to compare your work after you have completed all the exercises.
+Use this to compare your work after you have completed all the exercises.